Divers have always found much to see in the clear waters around the Blue Heron Bridge in Riviera Beach, just north of West Palm Beach.

 A few years ago, however, Palm Beach County took this popular snorkeling and scuba-diving site and made it better.

-In a swimmable distance off the beach at Phil Foster Park, the county built an 800-foot-long man-made reef and snorkel trail in 6 to 10 feet of water.
+In a swimmable distance off the beach, the county built an 800-foot-long man-made reef and the Phil Foster Park snorkel trail in 6 to 10 feet of water.
 It attracts a volume and variety of sea creatures rarely seen from the beach.

 Phil Foster Park is an island in the Lake Worth Lagoon at the center of the Blue Heron Bridge.
 It is just a mile from the Palm Beach Inlet and thus gets a steady flow of crystal clear water from the Atlantic, along with all sorts of fish and other creatures that come in with the tide.

 The bridge pilings and rocks have long attracted a variety of sea creatures, and the additional reef structures just created more habitat for them.

 The reef was constructed with 600 tons of rock and six man-made concrete reef modules.
 The structures, each of which weighs two tons, have ledges and small habitat spaces ideal for fish, octopus, sea horses and other creatures.